No

 Submitting Comments

-Interested persons are invited to submit written comments to the Department.
-Written comments must be postmarked or received by January 5, 2026.
+Interested persons were invited to submit written comments to the Department.
+Written comments must have been postmarked or received by January 5, 2026.

 Next Steps

-The following information was for 2025 amendments to the CDD, DDAD, FSW, and AD Waivers.
+The following information was for the CDD, DDAD, FSW, and AD Waivers.

 The Centers for Medicare and Medicaid Services (CMS) approved waiver amendments on June 26, 2025.
 The waivers went into effect July 1, 2025.